otroan/networkextension/draft-troan-v6ops-extending-network-reqs-00.md

 This is when an address from the upstream prefix is used on a downstream link.
 The EN must defend this address and respond to ND address resolution requests for the address.

-## Address sharing / stealing
+## Address masquerading

 If only a single address is available on the upstream link, the EN may number the downstream network using ULA addresses and connect to the upstream network using NAPT66.

 If there is a requirement of absoulte address stability in the downstream network NAT66 or NPTv6 is used.
 With the downstream network being numbered from the ULA address space.

+Utilizing ULA addressing in a dual stacked network also implies that the address selection defined in {{RFC6724}} is followed and in the presence of IPv4 addressing and a destination A record, IPv6 will not be selected [This will chance if draft-ietf-6man-rfc6724-update is published as an update to RFC6724].

+## NPTv6
+[Stopping point 7-Oct-2023]

 # Methods of address assignment